RCAT – Renal Computerised Adaptive Test

 The study is split into three phases, over three years (2019-2022):

 - Phase 1: we will talk to patients with CKD and their healthcare team, as well as search through previous research, to find out how CKD affects patients.

 - Phase 2: we will develop a questionnaire item bank which will allow us to collect information about patients’ quality of life and symptoms.

 - Phase 3: we will use the questionnaire to develop a Computerised Adaptive Test (CAT).
-The CAT looks through the full questionnaire and chooses the questions that will be targetted to the patient completing the ePROM.
+The CAT looks through the full questionnaire and chooses the questions that will be targeted to the patient completing the ePROM.